Capital Gains Tax Rates 2026: What Changed

 - $125,000 — married filing separately

-Critical detail: These NIIT thresholds are not adjusted for inflation.
-They have been fixed since 2013.
-Every year, more households cross these thresholds due to wage growth.
+These NIIT thresholds are not inflation-adjusted; they have been fixed since 2013.

-The NIIT applies to the lesser of: (a) your net investment income, or (b) the amount by which your MAGI exceeds the threshold.
+The NIIT applies to the lesser of: (a) net investment income, or (b) MAGI minus the threshold.

 - Net investment income: $15,000